A QBist Ontology: Schr odinger's take

-The Upanishadic framework of thought advocated by Schr\"odinger is well suited not only to making sense of quantum mechanics but also to addressing major problems in the philosophies of mind and life.
-While this cannot be demonstrated here in any adequate detail, it seems appropriate to indicate how some of these problems can be solved in this framework.

 In the view of the Upanishads, all knowledge, all experience is founded on identity.
-What ultimately exists, independently of anything else, is indistinguishably (i)~a consciousness that contains, (ii)~a substance that constitutes, and (iii)~an infinite Quality, Value, and Delight (\emph{\={a}nanda}) that experiences and expresses itself in form and movement.
-It is easy to understand why the One would adopt a multitude of standpoints within the world that it manifests to itself: a mutual creative self-experience surely offers a greater variety of delight than a solitary one.
+What ultimately exists, independently of anything else, is indistinguishably (i)~a consciousness that contains, (ii)~a substance that constitutes, and (iii)~an infinite quality and delight (\emph{\={a}nanda}) that experiences and expresses itself in form and movement.
+If the One is essentially this infinite, self-existent quality and delight, one understands why the One would adopt a multitude of standpoints within the world that it manifests to itself: a mutual creative self-experience offers a greater variety of delight than a solitary one.
 If the One adopts a multitude of localized standpoints, knowledge by identity takes the form of direct knowledge: each individual knows the others directly, without mediating representations.
-It is less easily understood why the One would identify itself with any particular form \emph{to the exclusion of} all other forms, as it appears to do in us.
-But if this is what it does, then it is again easy to see that knowledge of other forms will be reduced to an indirect knowledge, i.e., a direct knowledge by the individual of some of its own attributes (think electrochemical pulses in brains) which serve as representations of external forms.
-Hence the question arises of how a direct knowledge of internal representations becomes a knowledge of external forms.
-This is (one aspect of) the problem of intentionality, which looms as large in the philosophy of mind as the problem of qualia.
+If the One identifies itself with each particular form or standpoint \emph{to the exclusion of} all others, knowledge of other forms will be reduced to an indirect knowledge, i.e., a direct knowledge by the individual of some of its own attributes (think electrochemical pulses in a brain), which serve as representations of the other forms.